-In this tutorial, I will show you how to embroider your own monograms using the Brother SE-400 Sewing Machine using the Magnolia Font.
-There are several websites out there where you can download embroidery fonts, but you can purchase the Magnolia Font in this example on my website available in the “DOWNLOADS” tab.
+In this tutorial, I will show you how to embroider your own monograms using the Brother SE-400 Sewing Machine using the Harrington Font.
+There are several websites out there where you can download embroidery fonts, but you can purchase the Harrington Font in this example on my website available in the “DOWNLOADS” tab.

 All files are downloaded as PES and are compatible with the Brother SE-400 Sewing Machine.
 A preview of this font’s alphabet is below.

-Step One: Download Your Embroidery Design: Download the Magnolia Font embroidery design available in the “Font Downloads” tab on my website.
+Step One: Download Your Embroidery Design: Download the Harrington Font embroidery design available in the “Font Downloads” tab on my website.

 Step Two: Setup Embroidery Machine: After you purchase your desired design, it’s time to begin monogramming.
 You want to make sure that you have the correct setup in place.
 Your monogramming sewing machine will look like this.
 Make sure that the monogramming section is attached and you have the Q foot attached.
 The other foot attachments are for the sewing function.

 Make sure that you have the Q foot attached.
 This is the correct foot used for monogramming.

 Step Three: Attach USB Cord: Attach the USB cord to your laptop and the sewing machine.